commercialhaskell/stack/doc/tutorial/cabal_flags_and_ghc_options.md

 flag (thus the `-` in `-upload`).
 Unlike other tools, Stack is explicit about which package's flag you want to change.
 It does this for two reasons:

-1. There's no global meaning for Cabal flags, and therefore two packages can use the same flag name for completely different things.
+1. There is no global meaning for Cabal flags, and therefore two packages can use the same flag name for completely different things.

-2. By following this approach, we can avoid unnecessarily recompiling snapshot packages that happen to use a Cabal flag that we're using.
+2. By following this approach, we can avoid unnecessarily recompiling snapshot packages that happen to use a Cabal flag that we are using.

 You can also change Cabal flag values on the command line for extra-dep and snapshot packages.
 If you do this, that package will automatically be promoted